 Where to Stay in Paris

-Plum Guide carefully curate their listings so their options tend to be of a very high quality whilst still being available at a range of price points.
-We’ve stayed at a number of their properties around the world, including a beautiful apartment in Paris with spectacular Eiffel Tower views.
-See their listings for Paris here.
+If you prefer an apartment, we recommend Plum Guide.
+They curate their listings carefully so the quality tends to be high across all price points.
+We’ve stayed at a number of their properties around the world, including a beautiful apartment in Paris with Eiffel Tower views.
+See their Paris listings here.

-Practicalities for visiting Paris
+Practicalities for Visiting Paris

 Safety in Paris